mleszko/attack-surface-service/README.md

 - The environment JSON file must be provided via the `ENV_PATH` environment variable.
 - Service tracks request counts and average processing time for all endpoints.
 - Application is structured in modular components with unit test coverage.

+## 🛠️ Future Ideas & Extensions
+This service was designed to be lightweight yet extendable.
+Potential improvements and directions include:

+- **MySQL integration:** Store environment and query logs for long-term analysis.
+- **Azure deployment:** Create a `deploy/azure` branch with templates for Azure App Service or Azure Container Apps.
+- **AI prediction:** Use attack request patterns to predict likely future attack targets using basic ML.
+- **Linux-level visibility:** Add a companion script or systemd service to monitor system-level traffic or resource usage.
+- **Docker & Kubernetes:** Add `Dockerfile` and optional `Helm` chart for containerized deployments.

+These are not included to keep the core project focused and lightweight but reflect a broader mindset toward real-world scalability and creativity.

 ---
 Hiring Exercise